German Greens elect 28-year-old leader to build on youth vote

-Ricarda Lang, a 28-year-old lawmaker, will co-lead the party with her parliamentary colleague and foreign affairs expert, Omid Nouripour.
+Ricarda Lang will co-lead the party with her parliamentary colleague and foreign affairs expert, Omid Nouripour.
 They replace Annalena Baerbock and Robert Habeck who have led the party since 2018 but have both taken ministerial posts in Germany's new government.

 The Greens came third in the election and are junior partners in a three-way coalition led by Social Democrat (SPD) Chancellor Olaf Scholz and which includes the pro-business Free Democrats (FDP).

-Note: (This story removes erroneous reference to youngest ever leader in first paragraph.)